cortexlib/box/docs/doc_column.md

 Pre Decrement Operator

+*Return values:* constexpr column\_iterator&

 Decrements the iterator to the previous item in the column.
 If the iterator is at the first item in the column, the iterator is set to the last item in the previous column.

-\\return constexpr column\_iterator&

 -----